Drug & Alcohol Rehab County Durham & Near County Durham

 Drug and alcohol rehabilitation at a private residential facility can be expensive depending on the provider, so it is important for patients to minimise costs where they can.

-Even if your insurance provider may not be able to cover the entirety of your addiction treatment, they may be able to cover certain aspects of your recovery, such as accommodation, counselling sessions, medication, and so on.
+Even if your insurance provider may not be able to cover the entirety of your rehab addiction treatment, they may be able to cover certain aspects of your recovery, such as accommodation, counselling sessions, medication, and so on.

 If you have employee or private health insurance, it is highly recommended that you coordinate with your insurance provider as well as rehabilitation provider to get clarity regarding what can be reimbursed for your addiction treatment.